Table of Contents

 Infinite Scroll

-Infinite scroll loads more content as the user scrolls, like on Twitter or Pinterest.
+Infinite scroll loads more content as the user scrolls, as seen on Twitter or Pinterest.
 While seamless, it has drawbacks:

 - Navigation Issues: Users can’t easily jump to a specific item or page.